-- 1. Base Case Rating revenue is limited to the rate-peg increase as determined by IPART.
-This case scenario results in a deterioration in service levels, as revenue generated is not sufficient to generate the cash required for investment in infrastructure. - 2.
-Scenario Two Rating revenue is increased by 53% in 2023/24 and then by the rate-peg each year after that.
-The total rating revenue increase under this scenario is an additional \$97.9 million compared to Scenario 1 over a 10-year period.
+- 1. Scenario One Rating revenue is increased by 53% in 2023/24 and then by the rate-peg each year after that.
+The total rating revenue increase under this scenario is an additional \$97.9 million compared to Scenario 3 over a 10-year period.
 This increase in revenue will enable an additional investment of \$64.3 million in asset renewal, and current service levels in other areas to be maintained over the longer term.
-This case scenario enables Council to maintain current service levels (including assets) and allows for investment in asset management capability.
+This scenario enables Council to maintain current service levels (including assets) and allows for investment in asset management capability.
+The scenario does not allocate funding to address the backlog of renewals, which may cause some deterioration in asset serviceability, impacting on service quality levels in the short to medium term. - 2.
+Scenario Two Rating revenue is increased by 12.25% in 2023/24 and then 10.75% in each of the following 4 years.
+The total rating revenue increase under this scenario is an additional \$76.7 million compared to Scenario 3 over a 10-year period.
+This increase in revenue will enable an additional investment of \$51.1 million in asset renewal when compared to Scenario 3 but will require current service levels in other service areas to be reduced.
+The staged introduction of a SRV over 5 years will enable a staged introduction of increased expenditure on asset renewals to maintain current service levels over time and allows for investment in asset management capability.
 The scenario does not allocate funding to address the backlog of renewals, which may cause some deterioration in asset serviceability, impacting on service quality levels in the short to medium term. - 3.
-Scenario Three Rating revenue is increased by 12.25% in 2023/24 and then 10.75% in each of the following 4 years.
-The total rating revenue increase under this scenario is an additional \$76.7 million compared to Scenario 1 over a 10-year period.
-This increase in revenue will enable an additional investment of \$51.1 million in asset renewal when compared to Scenario 1 but will require current service levels in other service areas to be reduced.
-The staged introduction of a SRV over 5 years will enable a staged introduction of increased expenditure on asset renewals to maintain current service levels over time and allows for investment in asset management capability.
-The scenario does not allocate funding to address the backlog of renewals, which may cause some deterioration in asset serviceability, impacting on service quality levels in the short to medium term.
+Scenario 3 Rating revenue is limited to the rate-peg increase as determined by IPART.
+This scenario results in a deterioration in service levels, as revenue generated is not sufficient to generate the cash required for investment in infrastructure.

 Note - The Water and Sewer Funds do not change across the three scenarios.
-The changes across the three scenarios impact on the General Fund only.
+The changes across the three scenarios impact on General Fund only.